SuperbTUM/real-time-ReID-tracking/README.md

 - [x] To work with latest YoloV8-DeepOCSort implementation towards a new benchmark(important!) and apply necessary changes on current repository.

-- [ ] To work with SEBlock for query-guided channel attention on gallery images, proposed by a CVPR2019' paper.

 - [x] To debug and tune a VAE-(W)GAN model for Market1501.

 - [ ] To check if triplet loss w/. penalty is helpful in object reidentification/image retrivial/person search.